chinmaymudholkar/java-sel-sample/README.md

 ## Author

-Created as a demonstration of Selenium WebDriver with TestNG using Page Object Model pattern by Chinmay Mudholkar.
+Created as a demonstration of Selenium WebDriver with TestNG using Page Factory pattern by Chinmay Mudholkar.
 Feel free to clone and use as per your requirements.